Tai-Min/KV260-Human-Detector/README.md

 ### Regenerate project

-1. In Vivado open hardware project \<REPO>/hardware/hardware.xpr and Generate Bitstream
+1. In Vivado open hardware project \<REPO>/hardware/hardware.xpr and press Generate Bitstream

 Considering that build files for PetaLinux and it's SDK take roughly 60Gb of space, I don't think than anyone would want to download and extract such blob of files (also GitHub would be mad at me I guess).
 So to create this project locally I have provided simple script that builds everything from scratch up to the Vitis platform.